ebolduc37/id-tools/README.md

 ## First option: generate a `string` representation (simple)

-Calling on an `Input` object the function `identification()` will return a `string` representation of the object confirming the corresponding item's characteristics and listing all the possible clothing lines and collections such item may be a part of.
+Returning a `string` representation of an `Input` object—or, equivalently, calling the `toString()` method on such object—will return a confirmation of the corresponding item's characteristics and a list of all the possible clothing lines and collections it may be a part of.
 The `string` will also yield other information that can be extracted from such characteristics, e.g., the garment type and the possibility of the item being a counterfeit.

 Here is an example of the format.

 ```
-You have entered the following input information for COMME des GARÇONS.
+The following information has been entered for an item from COMME des GARÇONS...

-Product code: PB-11001M
+> Product code: PB-11001M
-Year print: AD1994
+> Year print: AD1994

-According to the monthly identification framework of COMME des GARÇONS, the item should be a button-up in size M from...
+According to the monthly identification framework of COMME des GARÇONS,
+the item should be a button-up in size M from the following...

-COMME des GARÇONS HOMME PLUS
++ COMME des GARÇONS HOMME PLUS
--> Spring/Summer 1995 • Work
+  - Spring/Summer 1995 • Work
 ```

 ## Second option: access the identification data (advanced)